aws/aws-lc/crypto/dilithium/pqcrystals_dilithium_ref_common/README.md

 **Testing**

 The KATs were obtained from https://github.com/post-quantum-cryptography/KAT.
+They have been modified to insert linebreaks between each test vector set.